AffineLabs/contracts/chainlink/README.md

 # Chainlink External Adapter for aUSDC and cUSDC prices

-This is an external adapter .It can be ran locally, in Docker, AWS Lambda, or GCP Functions.
+This is an external adapter.
+It can be ran locally, in Docker, AWS Lambda, or GCP Functions.

 This code is based on [this template](https://github.com/thodges-gh/CL-EA-Python-Template) from the Chainlink team.